Washington quarter: Silver quarter production

 Unlike many earlier coins, the Washington quarter struck exceptionally well, bringing out its full details.
 This sharpness is possible because the designs of both sides were spread out, with no points of high relief.
 Nevertheless, the Mint repeatedly adjusted the design.
 In the first three years of striking (1932, 1934 and 1935), three different varieties of the obverse are known.
-They are generally called after the appearance of "in god we trust", to the left of Washington's head: the Light Motto, Medium Motto, and Heavy Motto.
-Only the first was used in 1932.
-All three were used on the 1934 Philadelphia strikes, though only the latter two on the 1934 Denver Mint coins.
-In 1935 only the Medium Motto was used at all three mints.
-However, the Heavy Motto apparently proved most satisfactory to the Mint as beginning in 1936 only pieces of that variety were struck at all sites.
+They are generally called after the appearance of "In God We Trust", to the left of Washington's head: the Light Motto, Medium Motto, and Heavy Motto.

 For unknown reasons, the original reverse hub was used only in 1932; a new hub was used when coining resumed in 1934.
 The original style had a high rim around the reverse design, protecting it from wear so well that 1932 quarters in lower grade generally are about equally worn on either side.
 In later years, with a lowered rim, circulated silver pieces tend to be more worn on the reverse.

 The fine-tuning of the design continued through the end of silver production with pieces dated 1964.
 During that time, the obverse was modified six times.
 One revision, in 1944, left Flanagan's initials, on the cutoff of the bust, distorted; this was adjusted the following year.
 Beginning in 1937, and continuing until the end of silver circulation production with pieces dated 1964, a very slightly different reverse was used for proof coins, as opposed to circulation pieces.
 This is most evident in examining the letters "es" in "States" which almost touch on circulation strikes, and display a separation on proofs.